 Testosterone levels increased by 69.5% following the bright light therapy.

-Well, if you look at the two light therapies and like to base your actions on fact rather than anecdote it is clear that so far the only real concrete evidence to raise testosterone levels by shining a light bulb (so to speak) on yourself is by bright light therapy.
+Well, if you look at the two light therapies and like to base your actions on fact rather than anecdote it is clear that so far there is only one offers any real concrete evidence.

 The evidence speaks for itself.